 Going for a comprehensive dental examination and following good oral hygiene can help in avoiding circumstances that could lead to dental emergencies.
 You can also prevent dental emergencies in the following ways:

-If you ever deal with a dental emergency, call us (925) 685-9339 and request an appointment with Dr. Ewing at our office in Concord, CA.
+To know more, call us at (925) 685-9339 and request an appointment with Dentist in Concord CA, Dr. Ewing at our office in Concord, CA.